a-crookes/ServoArm1/README.md

 To upload your URDF model into MoveIt, I would recommend using the Setup Assistant which will help to define joints, collisions, IK solvers, and motion planning.
 To start the MoveIt!
 Setup Assistant:

 `roslaunch moveit_setup_assistant setup_assistant.launch`

+## Using Scripts in Moveit To Control the Robot
+There are various methods to control a robot that I have used, from python script, to cpp script to command line interface.

+To initiate the command line interface:
+Run the moveit demo.launch file by entering

+`roslaunch kbot_arm demo.launch`

+Then initiate the moveit commander package and tool with

+`rosrun moveit_commander moveit_commander_cmdline.py`

+This will start the command line in the terminal.
+To work with the robot, first declare which kinematic group you want to work with then type commands.

+Type:
+`use <group name>`
+`current` <-- this will give you the current orinetation of the link attached to the end effector More information on this can be found at: http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/pr2_tutorials/planning/src/doc/moveit_commander.html